ggnatalia/MMs/README.md

 ## 2. Installation

 M&Ms is intended to be run in a x86_64 Linux OS (tested in Ubuntu and CentOS).
-The easiest way to install it is by using conda.
+The easiest way to install it is by using conda (https://anaconda.org/ggnatalia/mms).

   1.-Create the enviroment: